carrych/NodeBlog_/README.md

 ```
 Issues
 ----
-I made merge from branch develope to branch master, but
+I made merge from branch develope to branch master.
+And still this branch has only readme file (all files in branch - develop).

 Quick start
 ----